 People with good and bad technical skills

-Some folks can transform an IKEA flat-pack into beautiful furniture in minutes.
+Some folks can transform an IKEA flat-pack into beautiful furniture within minutes.
 Others end up in divorce court.

 Think of your website the same way.

 Unless it’s a complete shite-fight, most tech savvy participants will find their way around.
-But many other people are never really at home with technology.
+But many others are never really at home with technology.

 You need to watch, listen to and learn from both types to ensure your site offers a pleasing experience for everyone.

 If someone has visited your site before, they’re going to have different experiences, pleasures and concerns to those who have never dropped in, or even heard of you.